ipfs/community/articles/precarious-data.md

 If I identify the book by its content, saying "Check out the book called _Why Information Grows_ by César Hidalgo.
 The ISBN is 0465048994.", you will be able to get any copy of the book from any source and know that you're reading the information I recommended.
 You might even say "Oh.
 I already read it." or "My roommate has it in the other room.
 I'll borrow it from him.", saving yourself the cost or effort of getting another copy.

-If I used location-addressing instead, I would have to point to a location, saying something like "Go to the coffee shop at Market & 15th in Philadelphia and ask for the thing 16 inches from the south end of the third shelf on the east wall" That's confusing and awkward, but that's how http links work.
+By contast, if I used location-addressing to identify the book, I would have to point to a location, saying something like "Go to the coffee shop at Market & 15th in Philadelphia and ask for the thing 16 inches from the south end of the third shelf on the east wall" Those instructions are confusing and awkward, but that's how http links work.
 They identify content by its location and they rely on the 'host' at that location to provide the content to visitors.
-There are lots of things that could go wrong with this approach and whoever controls the location you're pointing to - in this case the Coffee Shop - has a lot of power and responsibility.
+There are lots of things that could go wrong with this approach.
+It also puts a lot of power and responsibility on the shoulders of whoever controls the location you're pointing to - in this case the Coffee Shop.

 Let's consider the responsibilities of whoever controls the location we've pointed to.
 If the people running the Coffee Shop want my directions (aka. my "link") to remain valid, allowing people to access the book, they have to: